HerculesWS/hercules-docs/docs/client/hexing.md

+!!! warning
+    This page is outdated and incomplete.
+If you have the knowledge about it, consider [contributting](../contributing/editing-the-docs.md) to this page.

-As **hexing** is considered the process of modifying raw contents of a file on byte-level with a [hex editor](Hex_Editor "wikilink"), regardless of the actual purpose of the file (text, image or another application).
+As **hexing** is considered the process of modifying raw contents of a file on byte-level with a [hex editor](./hex-editor.md), regardless of the actual purpose of the file (text, image or another application).
 Such modifications may require exact knowledge of the files' format for the modification to succeed, as opposed to a high-level editing application such as an image editor.